Scott Robertson (footballer, born 1985): Hibernian

-In the 2014–15 season, Robertson continued to be in the first team under the management of Alan Stubbs.
-Robertson scored his first goal of the season on 4 October, in a 1–1 draw against Raith Rovers.
-He suffered from a broken hand in November, then scored his second goal of the season in a 4–0 win against Rangers on 27 December.
-Robertson scored two goals in consecutive games in January, in a 5–0 win over Cowdenbeath and a 2–0 win against Queen of the South.
+At the start of the 2014–15 season, however, Robertson received a red card for a second bookable offence, in a 2–1 loss against rivals, Hearts on 17 August 2014.
+After serving a one match suspension, he returned to the starting line–up, playing the whole game, in a 3–2 win against Cowdenbeath on 13 September 2014.
+Following his return from his injury, Robertson continued to be in the first team regular under the management of Alan Stubbs.
+Robertson scored his first goal of the season on 4 October 2014, in a 1–1 draw against Raith Rovers.
+However, in mid–November, he missed one match, due to suffering from a broken hand.
+But on 22 November 2014, Robertson made his return to the starting line–up, in a 6–3 win against Dumbarton.
+A month later, on 27 December 2014, he then scored his second goal of the season in a 4–0 win against Rangers.
+Robertson then scored on 17 January 2015 and 24 January 2015 against Cowdenbeath and Queen of the South respectively.
 Two weeks later on 13 February 2015, Robertson scored his fifth goal of the season, in a 2–0 win at Rangers.
-Robertson's sixth and last goal of the season came on 22 April, in a 3–1 win over Livingston.
-Robertson was included in the second playoff match against Rangers, but Hibs lost 2–1 on aggregate.
-Robertson scored six goals in 41 appearances for Hibs in the 2014–15 season.
+He had to wait until on 22 April 2015 to score his sixth goal of the season, in a 3–1 win over Livingston.
+Robertson only played in the first leg of the semi–finals of Premiership play-offs against Rangers, as he was unable to help Hibernian to secure promotion from the Scottish Championship after losing 2–1 on aggregate.
+At the end of the 2014–15 season, Robertson made forty–one appearances and scoring six goals in all competitions for the club.

-Despite being keen to sign a contract at the club, Robertson left Hibs at the end of the season under freedom of contract.
-Following this, Robertson expressed "devastation" to not be at the club for the next season and was keen to stay, citing his family.
+With his contract at the club expiring at the end of the 2014–15 season, Robertson said he was keen on signing a new contract with Hibernian.
+However, Robertson left the club at the end of the season under freedom of contract.
+Following this, He expressed "devastation" to not be at Hibernian for the next season and was keen to stay, citing his family.

 Botosani

 Robertson signed for Romanian club Botosani in June 2015, becoming the first Scot to play in the Romanian Liga 1.

-However, this spell overseas was to last only three months, with Robertson later describing the move as a 'nightmare'.
+He made his debut for the club, coming on as a 64th-minute substitute, in a 1–0 loss against Legia Warsaw in the second qualifying round of the UEFA Europa League.
+In the return, Robertson was unable to help Botosani overcome the deficit, as the club loss 3–0 and was eliminated from the tournament.
+However, he made three appearances for Botosani and left the club by mutual consent on 8 September 2015.
+Robertson later describing the move as a 'nightmare'.